 Tannum Sands is the surfing beach for the city of Gladstone.
 Originally it was established as a holiday settlement, mainly occupied by typical holiday 'shacks'.
-The beach was then known as Wild Cattle Beach and the Tannum Sands Surf Life Saving Club was established in 1936.
-Expansion of Gladstone in...
+The beach was known as Wild Cattle Beach.
+The Tannum Sands Surf Life Saving Club was established in 1936.
+Expansion of Gladstone in the 1980's...
 Read more

 A relatively safe beach, particularly at high tide.
 However, south-east Trades will generate a sweep up the beach and care must be taken near the mouth of Wild Cattle Creek, especially on a falling tide when strong tidal currents flow seaward.
 Also watch out for the rocks in the centre and northern part of the beach, and for children wandering out across the wide, southern ridged sand flats.

 Tannum Sands receives waves up to 1 m during a strong south-easterly and can produce rideable beach and reef breaks, which are best at mid tide.